Chevrotain/chevrotain/lookahead_dfa_results.md

 ### DFA

-`packages/chevrotain/src/parse/grammar/lookahead_dfa.ts` contains:
+`packages/lookahead-dfa/src/` contains:

 - Profitability selection.
 - One DFA compiler shared by OR and single-production lookahead.
 - Two small runtime closures mapping DFA terminal results to OR indexes or booleans.

-- Fallback wrappers calling the original builders.
+`packages/chevrotain/src/parse/grammar/lookahead_dfa.ts` contains only the integration wrappers that select the DFA or call the original builders.

-States use null-prototype transition objects keyed by concrete `tokenTypeIdx`.
+The compiler emits a flat transition list, which the runtime converts into a dense `Int32Array` table keyed by concrete `tokenTypeIdx`.
 Categories are expanded during construction.
 Overlapping category transitions advance all matching candidates.
 Completed alternatives are retained as state fallbacks so empty and short-path priority matches the original source-order semantics.

+The wrappers retain:

+- Predicate and dynamic-token fallback.
+- Profitability and dense-table-cap selection.
+- Fallback wrappers calling the original builders.

 `llk_lookahead.ts` only changes which builder wrappers the default strategy passes to the existing path-generation functions.

 ## Selection Policy

-The policy is documented beside its implementation in `lookahead_dfa.ts`.
+The policy is documented beside its implementation in `packages/lookahead-dfa/src/lookahead_dfa.ts`.

 For each concrete first-token bucket: